Research-Artifacts/edgeai_empirical-study/thematic_analisys/study_artifacts/README.md

   * Derive new codes or categories
   * Validate mappings to ISO standards
   * Conduct cross-domain comparisons
-  * Explore architectural patterns in EdgeAI OSS
+  * Explore architectural patterns in Edge AI OSS

-#### This file is considered the **ground truth dataset** for all subsequent coding and synthesis steps.
+> This file is considered the **ground truth dataset** for all subsequent coding and synthesis steps.

 ---

 ### 1.4 [fragments_used.csv](./fragments_used.csv)

+- **Description**

+    From an initial set of 490 extracted fragments, only 400 were retained for analysis.
+To reduce the dataset without introducing selection bias, we restricted the removal process to repositories that had produced more than 15 fragments, ensuring a more balanced contribution of fragments across repositories.
+Within this subset, fragments were randomly removed until the target sample size was reached.
+The decision to work specifically with 400 fragments was grounded in the SurveyMonkey Sample Size Calculator, which indicated that this sample size provides a 99% confidence level with a 3% margin of error for this population.
+This procedure ensured statistical representativeness while maintaining methodological rigor for the subsequent open coding phase.

 - **Purpose**

-    This file contains the *final subset of fragments* that were selected for thematic analysis after applying all inclusion criteria, quality checks, and de-duplication steps.
-    While `all_collected_fragments.csv` stores every raw fragment extracted from all repositories, **this file contains only the fragments that were actually used** in the thematic coding process.

-    It therefore represents the *cleaned, curated, and validated dataset* used to derive codes, categories, and architectural guidelines for EdgeAI systems.
+    This file contains the *final curated subset of fragments* selected for the thematic analysis after all methodological filters and sampling procedures were applied.
+While `all_collected_fragments.csv` includes every raw fragment extracted from the repositories, **this file contains only the fragments that were actually analyzed** and used to generate the final codes, categories, and themes.
+It therefore represents the *cleaned, validated, and methodologically balanced dataset* that informed the derivation of architectural guidelines for EdgeAI systems.

-- **Description**

-  During the extraction phase, some fragments may have been discarded because they were duplicated, irrelevant, too generic, outside the architectural scope, or misaligned with the research questions. `fragments_used.csv` Stores only the *qualified* fragments that passed methodological screening and were used by the researchers during open coding.

 - **Column Definitions**